-Lesbian, gay, bisexual, and transgender, or LGBT, research and communications interns serve as fully engaged members of the LGBT team at American Progress.
-The main focuses of the team’s strategic work include ending discrimination against LGBT workers, achieving relationship recognition rights, increasing LGBT people’s access to health care, and advocating for anti-LGBT bullying initiatives across the country.
+Lesbian, gay, bisexual, and transgender (LGBT) research and communications interns serve as fully engaged members of the LGBT team at American Progress.
+The main focuses of the team’s strategic work include ending discrimination against LGBT people, increasing LGBT people’s access to health care, and combating attacks on LGBT rights at the local, state, and federal levels.

 LGBT interns have the opportunity to delve into a variety of policy and research projects and gain valuable knowledge and understanding of key LGBT issues facing the nation.
 Interns learn many of the basic skills it takes to work as a policy professional at a progressive nonprofit from a front-row seat.
 LGBT research and communications interns engage in research, writing, preparatory work for events, and other needed support.
 Interns are encouraged to take full advantage of the many events at American Progress, as well as events, briefings, and hearings that take place on the Hill and throughout Washington, D.C.